 A machine begins its final state of failure from the moment it is put into production.
 As maintenance and attention to detail increase, so does the probable life expectancy of a product.
 As the costs of failure or inefficiency increase, so do the advantages of regular testing and tracking of measurements.

 A senior product-marketing manager for Fluke Corp., Michael Stuart manages thermography products for the company and has previous experience in electrical and insulation-resistance testing.
 He is a practicing T/IRT Level II thermographer certified in compliance with American Society of Nondestructive Testing standards.
-He can be reached at email@example.com.
+He can be reached at michael.stuart[email protected].

 Factors affecting insulation resistance and compressor lifespans: